troywsmith/PythonCourse/Course1/README.md

 high-level language: A programming language like Python that is designed to be easy for humans to read and write.

+input: get data from the outside world. ex: reading data from a file or some kind of sensor like a microphone/GPA

 interactive mode: A way of using the Python interpreter by typing commands and expressions at the prompt.

 interpret: To execute a program in a high-level language by translating it one line at a time.